---

 ## Granularity matters — Department vs. Category

-The above runs at *Category* level (10 series).
+The above runs at *Category* level (~10 series — `product_group`).
 The catalog also has a *Department* level above category (6 series), which aggregates across related categories.
-With the same 24 months of data, Department-level series have **roughly the noise floor halved** — Living combines LIVI + DECO + LIGH + ELEC, so randomness in any one category averages out.
+With the same monthly window, Department-level series have **roughly the noise floor halved** — `Living` for example combines `LIVI + DECO + LIGH + ELEC`, so randomness in any one category averages out.

 ```{python}